6 min read

 2. Carry out Quality Stand-Downs

-There is probably not even one construction site in the world without any (minor or major) quality issues ( I know that many folks out there would probably argue that statement but I invite any of our readers to show me that unique amazing project that the Client’s reps have never picked up any issue…).
+There is probably not even one construction site in the world without any (minor or major) quality issues ( I know that many folks out there would probably argue that statement but I invite any of my readers to show me that unique amazing project that the Client’s reps have never picked up any issue…).

 One of Toyota’s most revolutionary way of engaging their workforce into a proactive culture was the (unthinkable till then) stoppage of the whole production line in order to identify a nonconformity, discuss it with the relevant section/department and finally take actions in order to avoid it from happening again.